 Audiobooks and audiodramas

-Eve – A Christmas Ghost Story: “The narrator’s accent [Yorkshire] added to the essence of this book.
-Her rich, warm accent suited the tale perfectly.” *** “Really loved this book and the narrator was fantastic – her northern accent was spot on.” *** “Didn’t want to put it on pause.
+Eve – A Christmas Ghost Story: “The narration, in particular, was wonderful.
+Every character has a separate voice – so much so that it’s almost hard to believe it’s just one person!” *** “Really loved this book and the narrator was fantastic – her northern accent was spot on.” *** “Didn’t want to put it on pause.
 Great listen, well narrated too.”

 Her Final Flight: “Cliched Rashaa may be, but she’s impressively nasty and Heather Tracy imbues the role with a certain relish.” *** “Heather Tracy is nicely sinister as the deadly Rashaa.” *** “Heather Tracy impresses as the Doctor’s foe.”